 There really is no one best type of container to grow strawberries.
 Each of the types that we’ve covered has its pros and cons and in the end, it comes down to personal choice and budget.
 You can even grow strawberries indoors in a hydroponic system!
 Here are some of the advantages and disadvantages of growing strawberries in different types of containers

 Strawberry Grow Bags Pros and Cons

 Grow bags for strawberries are an excellent cost-effective way to get started growing strawberries.
-When you’re finished with them they’re easy to clean and store and they can be used for other plants too.
+When you’re finished with your strawberry bag planter then they’re easy to clean and store and they can be used for other plants too.
 Be sure to buy a decent quality brand, remember your strawberries are perennials and can last 5-6 years.
 These are the best strawberry grow bags that we’ve found.